Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Despite its many benefits and limited drawbacks, a fetoscope is rarely available for use in hospitals.
 It's a low tech option that has been replaced by the more invasive and "hands-off" ease of continuous electronic monitoring.
 To use this type of monitoring, more direct patient contact and 1:1 care would be needed than is currently standard practice in hospitals.
 It would require a care provider or nurse to be physically present with the labouring mother and manually listen to the fetal heart tones every 15-30 minutes.

-For these reasons, this method is currently used almost exclusively by midwives during homebirths.
+For these reasons, a fetoscope is currently used almost exclusively by midwives during homebirths.
 If this type of monitoring were routinely used in hospitals, higher staffing levels would be required with more 1:1 patient contact time.
-This would, of course, increase support to mothers during labor, ease anxiety, lower rates of false alarms, and increase patient satisfaction, but it would also cost more money.
+This would increase support to mothers during labor, ease anxiety, lower rates of false alarms, and increase patient satisfaction, but it would also cost more money.

 Online Childbirth Classes